QQrex/stocks-analysis/README.md

 >Line 61 - Start for loop i to run loop through row 2 to RowCount

-Now that our loops have been set up, we need to create if statments to add up total tickerVolumes.
-We also need to create if statment to find what the ticker start and end prices are.
+Now that our loops have been set up, we need to create if statements to add up total tickerVolumes.
+We also need to create if statement to find what the ticker start and end prices are.

 ![if statment for ticker volumes, start and end price](https://user-images.githubusercontent.com/96326293/148663517-c0aa0957-2113-40c3-8af4-c985841cfb7b.PNG)
->Line 64 to 68 - If statment for cell value (i,1) is equal to ticker then we would add cell value (i,8) to our running ticker's tickerVolume
+>Line 64 to 68 - If statement for cell value (i,1) is equal to ticker then we would add cell value (i,8) to our running ticker's tickerVolume
 >
->Line 70 to 74 - If statment for if cell value (i-1,1) is equal to ticker and if cell value (i,1) is equal to ticker then cell value (i,6) is starting price
+>Line 70 to 74 - If statement for if cell value (i-1,1) is equal to ticker and if cell value (i,1) is equal to ticker then cell value (i,6) is starting price
 >
 >>we use (i-1,1) because the ticker dataset is sorted by ticker and date.
 If the row value before does not match ticker then the current row value must be starting price
 >
->Line 76 to 81, If statment for if cell value (i+1,1) is equal to ticker and if cell value (i,1) is equal to ticker then cell value (i,6) is ending price
+>Line 76 to 81, If statement for if cell value (i+1,1) is equal to ticker and if cell value (i,1) is equal to ticker then cell value (i,6) is ending price
 >
 >>same logic for when we did starting price but we are looking at (i+1,1) to verify ticker's ending price
 >
->Line 82 - For loop to move to next i to run if statments again
+>Line 82 - For loop to move to next i to run if statements again

 Since we have the output data for the ticker from our first loop, we need to output the data before moving on to the next Index.